Dawsen-Harkins/Analytics-Portfolio/README.md

 ## Skills

 - **Data Analysis:** Proficient in analyzing and interpreting complex datasets to generate actionable insights.
-- **Programming:** Experienced in Python, R, and SQL for data manipulation and analysis.
 - **Data Visualization:** Skilled in creating intuitive visualizations using Tableau, Power BI, and Matplotlib.
 - **Statistical Analysis:** Knowledgeable in statistical methods and their application in business contexts.
-- **Machine Learning:** Familiar with machine learning algorithms and their use in predictive modeling.

 ## Contact

-Feel free to connect with me on [LinkedIn](your_linkedin_profile) or reach out via [email](mailto:your_email@example.com) if you have any questions or would like to collaborate on a project.
+Feel free to connect with me on [LinkedIn](linkedin.com/in/dawsenh) or reach out via [email](mailto:your_email@example.com) if you have any questions or would like to collaborate on a project.

 Thank you for visiting my portfolio!
 Your feedback and suggestions are always welcome.